OCA/reporting-engine/bi_sql_editor/readme/CONFIGURE.rst

   .. figure:: ../static/description/03_field_mapping.png
      :width: 800 px

-* Click on the button 'Create SQL View, Indexes and Models'. (this step could take a while, if view is materialized)
+* Click on the button 'Create SQL elements'. (this step could take a while, if view is materialized)

 * If it's a MATERIALIZED view: